Renault FT: Development

-Renault's design was technically far more advanced than the other two French tanks at the time, namely the Schneider CA1 (1916) and the heavy Saint-Chamond (1917).
-Nevertheless, Renault encountered some early difficulties in getting his proposal fully supported by Estienne.
-After the first British use of heavy tanks on 15 September 1916 during the Battle of the Somme, the French military still pondered whether a large number of light tanks would be preferable to a smaller number of superheavy tanks (the later Char 2C).
-On 27 November 1916, Estienne had sent to the French Commander in Chief a personal memorandum proposing the immediate adoption and mass manufacture of a light tank based on the specifications of the Renault prototype.
-After receiving two large government orders for the FT tank, one in April 1917 and the other in June 1917, Renault was at last able to proceed.
-His design remained in competition with the superheavy Char 2C until the end of the war.
+Renault encountered some early difficulties in getting his proposal fully supported by Estienne.
+After the first British use of heavy tanks on 15 September 1916 during the Battle of the Somme, the French military still pondered whether a large number of light tanks would be preferable to a smaller number of super-heavy tanks (the later Char 2C).
+On 27 November 1916, Estienne sent to the French Commander in Chief a personal memorandum proposing the immediate adoption and mass manufacture of a light tank based on the specifications of the Renault prototype.
+After receiving two large government orders for the FT tank, one in April 1917 and the other in June 1917, Renault was able to proceed.
+His design remained in competition with the super-heavy Char 2C until the end of the war.

 The prototype was refined during the second half of 1917, but the Renault FT remained plagued by radiator fan belt problems throughout the war.
 Only 84 were produced in 1917, but 2,697 were delivered to the French army before the Armistice.

 Naming

 Although it has sometimes been stated that the letters FT stand for the French terms faible tonnage (low tonnage), faible taille (small size), franchisseur de tranchées (trench crosser), or force terrestre (land force), none of these names are correct.
-Neither was it named the FT 17 or FT-17; nor was there an FT18.
+Neither was it named the FT 17 or FT-17.
 The name is derived from the two-letter production code that all new Renault projects were given for internal use: the one available was 'FT'.

 The prototype was at first referred to as the automitrailleuse à chenilles Renault FT modèle 1917.
 Automitrailleuse à chenilles means "armoured car [lit: motorized machine gun] with tracks."
-By this stage of the war, automitrailleuse was the standard word for an armoured car, but by the time the FT was designed there were two other types of French tank in existence and the term char d'assaut (from the French char - a cart or wagon, and assaut; attack or assault), soon shortened to char, had at the insistence of Colonel Estienne, already been adopted by the French and was in common use.
+By this stage of the war, automitrailleuse was the standard word for an armoured car, but by the time the FT was designed there were two other types of French tank in existence, and the term char d'assaut (from the French char – a cart or wagon, and assaut; attack or assault), soon shortened to char, had at the insistence of Colonel Estienne, already been adopted by the French and was in common use.
 Once orders for the vehicle had been secured it was the practice at Renault to refer to it as the "FT".
-The vehicle was originally intended to carry a machine-gun, and was therefore described as a char mitrailleur - mitrailleur (from mitraille; grapeshot) had by this time come to mean "machine-gunner".
+The vehicle was originally intended to carry a machine-gun, and was therefore described as a char mitrailleur – mitrailleur (from mitraille; grapeshot) had by this time come to mean "machine-gunner".